-- Endogenous Glucose Production
+- Glucose Production and Sources

 - What Is Diabetes?

-- Diabetes And Dementia
+- Diabetes Increases the Risk of Dementia

 - Diabetes May Worsen Mental Illness

 - Diabetes May Cause Hearing Impairment

-- Diabetes And Hepatitis B
+- Diabetes Increases the Chance of Hepatitis B

 - Diabetes May Cause Vision Loss

 - Ways to Decrease Blood Glucose

 - Irregular Glucose Levels?